 Our scientific understanding of the ecology of the site, its integrity and its qualifying feature and how activities can affect it may change over time.
-The conservation advice provided by JNCC and Natural Resources Wales will be kept under review and will be periodically updated to reflect this and surveillance required under Article 17 of the Habitats Directive.
+The conservation advice provided by JNCC and Natural Resources Wales will be kept under review and will be periodically updated to reflect this and surveillance required under Habitats and Species Regulations 2017 (as amended).
 Conservation advice for sites which straddle the 12 nm boundary will continue to be developed jointly with the relevant country nature conservation body.
 Further information can be found on the Natural Resources Wales website.

 JNCC is currently leading on the development of a strategy for biodiversity monitoring across all UK waters, to include Marine Protected Area (MPA) monitoring.
 For MPAs, data and evidence collected from monitoring activities will aim to:

 - Enable assessment of the status of the features within sites;

 - Enable assessment of the degree to which management measures are effective in achieving the conservation objectives for the protected features;